jldhtx/elections/README.md

 Ultimately this felt like a good place to implement a strategy.
 The counting strategies can be tested independently and switched out easily in an election rather than re-creating the entire election class to modify an algorithm slightly.
 This also let me separate some of the validation done in the election from the algorithm.

+Another perk would be able to use DI to implement a new strategy with minimal code or config change.

 Update: I initially added the IBallotCountingStrategy as a requirement in the Run() method of election but found myself mocking it in tests that didn't use it (kind of a code smell) so I've implemented a default strategy for each election with a method SetStrategy on IElection to override it.

 In Program.cs I added a new strategy that does a tie breaker with a random coin toss (though with 3+ candidates that is a strange looking coin.)
 No requirement was listed for tie breaking scenarios so I either return NoWinner or toss a coin.